Flax: Description

-The flowers are 15–25 mm in diameter with five petals, which can be colored white, blue, yellow, and red depending on the species.
-The fruit is a round, dry capsule 5–9 mm in diameter, containing several glossy brown seeds shaped like an apple pip, 4–7 mm long.
+The flowers are 15–25 mm in diameter with five petals, which can be coloured white, blue, yellow, and red depending on the species.
+The fruit is a round, dry capsule 5–9 mm in diameter, containing several glossy brown seeds shaped like apple pips, 4–7 mm long.

+Taxonomy

+The scientific name for flax was coined by Carl Linnaeus in his book Species Plantarum in 1753.

+Varieties

+According to Plants of the World Online the flax species has two botanical varieties, Linum usitatissimum var. usitatissimum and Linum usitatissimum var. stenophyllum.